 After you have been certified by the doctor you will need to login to the account initially used to register and submit the fee to the PA department of health.
 The DOH will mail you medical marijuana card to the address on your driver's license that you used to register through patient and caregiver registry.
 You will also need to pay the program's registration fee which is $50.00.
 Keep in mind that you may be eligible for a reduced registration fee if your movement disorders also qualify you for a government assistance program such as Medicaid or WIC.

-Once your medical marijuana card arrives in the mail you may visit any dispensary in Pennsylvania to purchase medical marijuana.
+Once your card arrives in the mail you may visit any dispensary in Pennsylvania to purchase medical marijuana.
 An initial visit with a dispensary pharmacist is highly recommend.
 A Dispensary pharmacist has been trained and certified on the best forms of medical marijuana for your specific needs.
 Your ID card will only allow you to obtain a 30 day supply of medical marijuana so it's important that you speak to a pharmacist to ensure that you find the type of marijuana that will help you to manage your pain or ailments in such a way that does not make you feel uncomfortable.

 On April 17, 2016 the Pennsylvania General assembly passed the Medical Marijuana Act (Act).
 This legalized the sale, possession and use of medical cannabis.
 To obtain a medical marijuana card and obtain medical cannabis from dispensaries the client must be a Pennsylvania resident.
 A PDH-approved doctor must verify their patient’s medical condition in order to acquire certification.

 The MMJ program is open to patients of any years of age.
 Whether you have intractable seizures or intractable pain, there is a possibility that you may be eligible for marijuana card after your background check.
 Our team prides itself on working with patients that are combatting serious medical issues such as a terminal illness, Tourette, autism, or epilepsy throughout PA.
-Whether you live in Harrisburg or in the Philadelphia area, you can rest assured that our staff will do everything that we can to help you obtain your Pennsylvania medical marijuana card.Call (267) 630-1714 with any questions and to schedule your evaluation
+Whether you live in Harrisburg or in the Philadelphia area, you can rest assured that our staff will do everything that we can to help you obtain your Pennsylvania cannabis card.Call (267) 630-1714 with any questions and to schedule your evaluation